saltyrtc/saltyrtc-client-rs/README.md

 ## Example Client

 There is an example chat client at `examples/chat/main.rs`.
 You can invoke it both as initiator or responder.
+Note that you need to have libncurses installed on your system for the chat example to work.

 If you start the chat as initiator, the signaling path and auth token will be randomly generated and printed: